garyStofer/StratuxSDConfig/README.md

 # StratuxSDConfig
-A script and assorted files to setup a RPI Strech SD with the prerequisits and build environment to build the Startux ADSB-in  solution from cyoung
+A script and assorted files to setup a RPI Strech SD with the prerequisites and build environment to build the Statux ADSB-in  solution from cyoung

+Follow the script in file stratuxSDConfig.txt